QDZ03/Data332/README.md

-This my Data 322 class project
+These are my classwork and projects for the DATA-332 class